yousefwalid/SpotifyElGhalaba/README.md

 To run the unit tests simply run `npm run test`.
 The tests will run in your terminal specifying how long each test took and which ones failed.

+Coverage is reported in the terminal as well as exported to an html page inside `./coverage/`.

 Please make sure to have a `.test.env` file containing the environment variables for testing, and having the testing database connection string.

-We use `mocha` for unit testing and our unit testing files are stored in `./test/`.
+We use `mocha` for unit testing and `instanbul` for coverage reporting.

 # Development or Production